Unser Mund sei voll Lachens, BWV 110: Movements

-Between 1723 and 1725, Bach mainly composed pairs of recitative and aria in his cantatas, a common practice in Baroque opera, setting contemporary poetry in most of the cantatas of his first two cycles.
+Between 1723 and 1725, Bach set mostly contemporary poetry to music in the cantatas of his first two cycles, and often composed pairs of recitative and aria, a common practice in Baroque opera.
 The text for Unser Mund sei voll Lachens is in an older format, with biblical texts alternating with arias.
-Bach followed it, using different musical forms for the biblical quotations: the opening chorus on psalm verses is an adaptation of his overture to his fourth Orchestral Suite in D major, BWV 1069.
-The duet "Ehre sei Gott in der Höhe" is based on the Christmas interpolation Virga Jesse floruit from Bach's Magnificat in E-flat major, BWV 243a, of 1723, first performed for his first Christmas in Leipzig.
+Bach followed the text style, using different musical forms for the three biblical quotations.
+The opening chorus on psalm verses is an adaptation of his overture to his fourth Orchestral Suite in D major, BWV 1069.
+The duet "Ehre sei Gott in der Höhe" is based on the Christmas interpolation Virga Jesse floruit from his 1723 Magnificat, first performed for his first Christmas in Leipzig.

 1

-The opening chorus "Unser Mund sei voll Lachens" (May our mouth be full of laughter) calls for all instruments to perform.
+The opening chorus "Unser Mund sei voll Lachens" ('May our mouth be full of laughter') calls for all instruments to perform.
 The text "concludes with acknowledgement that the Lord has achieved great things for his people".
 Bach chose the form of a French overture, often played upon the arrival of the king to a performance, which seemed suitable to greet the King of Heaven.
-He used a French overture in five other cantatas, all for festive occasions: Nun komm, der Heiden Heiland, BWV 61, written in 1714 for the first Sunday in Advent, Preise, Jerusalem, den Herrn, BWV 119, written in 1723 for the inauguration of the Leipzig town council, Höchsterwünschtes Freudenfest, BWV 194, written for consecretation of organ and church in Störmthal in November 1723, O Ewigkeit, du Donnerwort, BWV 20, written in 1724 for the first Sunday after Trinity and thus beginning Bach's second cantata cycle, and the 1734 cantata for general use In allen meinen Taten, BWV 97.
+He used a French overture in five other cantatas, all for festive occasions: Nun komm, der Heiden Heiland, BWV 61, written in 1714 for the first Sunday in Advent; Preise, Jerusalem, den Herrn, BWV 119, written in 1723 for the inauguration of the Leipzig town council; Höchsterwünschtes Freudenfest, BWV 194, written for the consecration of organ and church in Störmthal in November 1723; O Ewigkeit, du Donnerwort, BWV 20, written in 1724 for the first Sunday after Trinity Sunday and thus beginning Bach's second cantata cycle; and the 1734 cantata for general use In allen meinen Taten, BWV 97.

 Bach based the music on the overture to an early version of his fourth Orchestral Suite, Bach's authorship of this Suite was doubted until the cantata was rediscovered in 1876.
-The early version probably had no trumpets, timpani and a third oboe.
+The early version on which he based the cantata movement probably featured no trumpets, no timpani and no third oboe.
 Bach added these instruments for the celebratory Christmas occasion and retained them for the final 1730 version of the suite.
 He also added flutes to the cantata and embedded the voices in the fast middle section.